Skip to content

 The Sentry MCP Server provides secure connectivity between your development environment and Sentry’s rich debugging data.
 With MCP integration, you can:

-• Invoke Seer Remotely: Trigger Seer analysis and get fix recommendations without leaving your development environment
+• Invoke Seer Remotely: Trigger Seer and get fix recommendations without leaving your development environment

 • Search Across Projects: Query your entire Sentry organization for related issues and patterns